-can bolster her prospects but also entails the label's control over how her music is promoted and distributed, which might influence her artistic autonomy.
-This example underscores the issue of copyright concentration within the Indian entertainment industry, wherein major players like ABC Music can limit smaller artists' access to resources and platforms, thereby perpetuating the dominance of established entities.12
+presents Priya with the potential for a wider audience and increased opportunities for success, it also entails a transfer of copyright ownership from Priya to ABC Music.
+This shift in ownership can bolster her prospects but also entails the label's control over how her music is promoted and distributed, which might influence her artistic autonomy.
+This example underscores the issue of copyright concentration within the Indian entertainment industry, wherein major players like ABC Music can limit smaller artists' access to resources and platforms, thereby perpetuating the dominance of established entities.

-In other words, there is a lack of transparency in the process of copyright ownership and control in India, 13 which further complicates matters.
+In other words, there is a lack of transparency in the process of copyright ownership and control in India, which further complicates matters.
 This has resulted in disputes over copyright ownership and infringement, which can be difficult to resolve through legal channels.
 In short, the Indian entertainment industry is currently facing a state of copyright dominance, where a few powerful entities hold significant control over the distribution and use of copyrighted works, which can limit creativity and innovation in the industry as a whole.
-14 The purpose of this article is to raise awareness about the issue of copyright dominance in the Indian entertainment industry and to explore its potential impact on creativity and innovation.
+The purpose of this article is to raise awareness about the issue of copyright dominance in the Indian entertainment industry and innovation.
 The article aims to examine the ways in which copyright dominance operates in the industry, the threats it poses to artistic expression and innovation, and the legal and ethical implications of maintaining the current system.
 Additionally, the article seeks to offer potential solutions to address the issue of copyright dominance and to encourage a more collaborative and open approach to creativity and innovation in the Indian entertainment industry.
 Ultimately, the article intends to spark a conversation about the importance of fair and equitable access to copyrighted works and the need to support independent and emerging artists in the industry.